Cirencester is a large town (not a city) in the Gloucestershire Cotswolds, with a population of around 19,000.

-There are also several cottages, hotels and bed and breakfasts in the area for you to stay at in Cirencester town centre and further afield.
+There are several cottages, hotels and bed and breakfasts in the area for you to stay at in Cirencester town centre and further afield.

 If you enjoy camping, there are some camp grounds nearby that offer spaces for tents as well as caravans.
 There are also several car rental agencies in the area that can provide you with a vehicle to get you around the area.